ezBastion/doc/setup/00-setup.rst

 -------------------

 For stronger architecture, you can use as much server as you need.
 Use load balancing for microservices except workers that use their own system.
- Download latest `binary here<https://www.ezbastion.com/download>`_ and follow the documentation below to install and configure all microservices.
+ Download latest binary https://www.ezbastion.com/download and follow the documentation below to install and configure all microservices.

 Setup prerequisite
 ==================